 If you could wave a magic wand what would your ideal life look like?
 Too often we tell ourselves we can’t do something because of ‘x’, ‘y’ and ‘z’.
-This is your chance to dream, unfiltered.
+This is your chance to dream big, unfiltered.
 Where would you be in your career?
 What kind of relationship would you have?
 What kinds of hobbies would you be doing?
 Where in the world would you be travelling/living?
-Write your answers down, as clear as you can.
+Write your answers down, as clearly as you can.

 These dreams are your goals.

-Now you have a clearly defined goal, it’s time to start weeding out all those things currently in your life that don’t serve this purpose.
-Of course, we can’t expect this process to be a walk in the park.
+Now you have a clearly defined goal, it’s time to start weeding out everything in your life that doesn’t serve this purpose.
+Of course, no one's expecting this to happen overnight.
 But big change calls for big action.
 Create a strategy to clear out the negatives and begin building afresh, never taking your eyes of your main goal.

-No one’s expecting things to change overnight - small steps is where it’s at so try laying your goals out in chunks.
+Focus on small steps and tackling your goals in small chunks.
 Some people find the concept of the 12 Week Year helpful, which essentially involves separating your year into quarters to make your goal-setting more manageable.
 However you choose to do it, be kind to yourself, and most of all - be realistic.